 A protective stop is a strategy where a stop-loss order, stop-limit order or similar is utilized to protect existing gains or limit further losses.
 It prevents you from losing more money then you can afford to lose.

 Automatic sell orders of this type can never guarantee that a sale will take place.
 You offering the shares for sale isn’t enough to make a trade, there must also be someone there willing to buy.
-If the market is reasonably liquid, you can expect your automated orders to quickly result in a trade, since a liquid market is characterized by many bid and ask offers and small spreads.
-In a market that isn’t very liquid, it can be difficult to execute a trade quickly and automated sell orders become less efficient.
+If the market is reasonably liquid, you can expect your automated orders to quickly result in a trade, since a liquid market is characterized by many bids and ask offers and small spreads.
+In a market that isn’t very liquid, it can be difficult to execute a trade quickly, and automated sell orders become less efficient.

 - You buy shares for $50 per share.

 - You put in a stop-loss order to automatically offer the shares for sale if the market price drops down to $40 and keep offering them for sale until a trade has been done.
 This type of stop-loss order is also known as a stop-market order.

 - The company is doing great and the share price is soaring.

 - When the share price is at $60, sudden political turmoil causes a sharp downturn in the stock market.
 The share price quickly drops down to $35 before rebounding to $55 again.